benshimonz/V1/README.md

 Composite properties are composed of sub-properties.
 A person's name is composed of {first, last}.
 A guild membership's timeframe is composed of {since, till}.
 Each sub-property has its own name and data type.
 At the query level, a sub-property is referenced as "property name"."sub-property name" (e.g. "name.first").

-Composite properties, as well as sub-properties, are tagged and referenced similar to ordinary properties.
+Composite properties, as well as sub-properties, are tagged, and can be referenced similar to ordinary properties.
+Here are some examples:

 _**Q266:** Any person who has the same name (first and last) as his parent (two versions)_